 Both Claeys and offensive coordinator Limegrover deserve credit for Northern Illinois' turnover margin of +0.79 per game in 2010, which ranked No. 2 in the MAC and No. 17 in the nation.
 The Huskie offense turned the ball over just 14 times in 13 games in 2010 to rank No. 5 in the nation.

 Claeys' pre-Minnesota resumé also includes coaching several standout defensive players, most recently NIU's Larry English, the first-round draft choice of the NFL's San Diego Chargers in 2009.
-Claeys also coached Seattle Seahawks' 1999 first-round draft choice Lamar King at Saginaw Valley State.
-Claeys also tutored linebacker Bart Scott at Southern Illinois and now-retired defensive end Paul Spicer at Saginaw Valley St.
+Claeys also coached Seattle Seahawks' 1999 first-round draft choice Lamar King at Saginaw Valley State and tutored linebacker Bart Scott at Southern Illinois and defensive end Paul Spicer at Saginaw Valley St.

 Claeys, who is from Clay Center, Kan., is a 1994 Kansas State graduate.